Find extra cash in your shop.

-But you have time now to dig a little deeper, so I suggest you extract a report from your software that shows the total parts sales for your whole year; include the cost, sales price, quantity sold, etc.
+But you have time now to dig a little deeper, so I suggest you extract a report from your software that shows the total parts sales for your whole year; include the cost, sales price, quantity sold etc.

 Now you can export this in excel and start experimenting with applying varying “levels” of points goals across ranges.

-You see, you have to cover the costs of rent, utilities, and all the other shop expenses just to keep the doors open; so you have to have a fair minimum markup even on a very expensive part.
+You see you have to cover the costs of rent, utilities and all the other shop expenses just to keep the doors open; so you have to have a fair minimum markup even on a very expensive part.

-Conversely, if there are items you have worked with suppliers to negotiate amazing prices on, then you need to ensure you still receive the “extra benefit” for this and not pass it on to your customer.
+Conversely if there are items you have worked with suppliers to negotiate amazing prices on, then you need to ensure you still receive the “extra benefit” for this and not pass it on to your customer.

 So there are exceptions to every rule, but only when they work in your favour.

-Below is a product price matrix example:
+Product price matrix example:

-|$0.01 – $1.00||90|
+|$0.01 – $0.06||99|

 |$0.06 – $0.44||95|